UW-PREFIRE/PREFIRE_L1/README.md

 Package (written primarily in MatLab and Python) to produce the PREFIRE 1A-RAD and 1B-RAD science data products.
 These products provide spacecraft observation geometry and geolocated, calibrated TIRS radiances and brightness temperatures.

 This code is released under the terms of this [LICENSE](LICENSE).
 The version of this package can be found in [VERSION.txt](VERSION.txt).
+This is the codebase used to create the 'R01' release of the relevant PREFIRE data products.

 # Installation